Discover more from Our Portugal Journey

 Please Note: I am not an attorney or an immigration expert.
-The information provided here is based on research and my own experience obtaining a residency Visa in Portugal.
-Do not rely solely on this information and be sure to conduct your own research and consult with your own immigration professionals prior to applying for a Visa in Portugal, as regulations and requirements can and do change.
+The information provided here is based on research and my own experience obtaining a residency visa in Portugal.
+Do not rely solely on this information and be sure to conduct your own research and consult with your own immigration professionals prior to applying for a visa in Portugal, as regulations and requirements can and do change.
+This post focuses on people from the United States who may be interested in applying for a visa in Portugal.

 Visiting Portugal as a Tourist.

-To visit Portugal as a tourist, your U.S. or Canadian passport must be valid for more than 90 days of your intended visit.
+To visit Portugal as a tourist, your U.S. passport must be valid for more than 90 days of your intended visit.
 So, if your passport is close to expiring within the next 6 months, you may want to renew it before traveling to Portugal or any other Schengen area country to avoid problems entering and exiting countries.
+Keep in mind that beginning in May 2025, people from over 60 currently visa-exempt countries (U.S. included) will be required to have a travel authorization to enter most European countries including Portugal.
+Previously, American travelers with U.S. passports had visa-free access to many foreign destinations.
+But starting in May, 2025, the European Union will add this new requirement for U.S. visitors.
+You can find more information here.

 Your passport must have at least 2 blank pages.